 - Access wires.
 Find the crossover location(s) and remove the access panel(s) if attached.
-If access panel openings are not provided, cut through bottom board to expose the wiring (Figure 62). - 2.
-Route wires.
-Pass the wires through predrilled holes or notches in the rim joist or if there is a single bumped-out access panel as in Figure 63, then under the rim joists.
-If holes or notches have not been provided and there is no bumped-out access panel, drill maximum one-inch diameter hole(s) halfway up the rim joists on each home section, making sure the holes align and feed the wire through the hole.
+If access panel openings are not provided, cut through bottom board to expose the wiring (Figure 55). - Route wires.
+Pass the wires through predrilled holes or notches in the rim joist or if there is a single bumped-out access panel as in Figure 56, then under the rim joists.
+If holes or notches have not been provided and there is no bumped-out access panel, drill maximum one-inch diameter hole(s) half-way up the rim joists on each home section, making sure the holes align and feed the wire through the hole. - Connect wires.
+Connect wires via a junction box or snap-connector(s) as described above. - Secure wires.
+Secure wires with staples to adjacent joists or studs within eight inches of junction box or snap-connector(s). - Install smash plates.
+For notched perimeter joists, install steel wire protectors (smash plates). - Seal bottom board.
+Replace insulation and re-install access panels and/or seal the bottom board with tape specially made for that purpose (may be provided).
+The access panel(s) may be temporarily installed near the crossover location or shipped loose with the home.

 Using snap connectors.
 Do not use oversized nails or drive nail heads into snap connectors.
-Some connectors are designed for one-time use only - a new
+Some connectors are designed for onetime use only - a new connector must be used if they become separated.